chinamike65/hugo-tuolesi/content/book3/book3en.md

 It is very clear where to start training when you are just getting started, and how to practice after a while;

-If the order is not clear, it will be confusing and lead to blind and disorderly cultivation.
+If the order is not clear, it will be confusing and lead to blind and disorderly learning.

-Only the Bodhisattvas of the Eighth Ground can cultivate the Dharma door, and ordinary people will not be able to achieve it.
+Only the Bodhisattvas of the Eighth Stage can cultivate the Dharma door, and ordinary people will not be able to achieve it.

 It is very, very important to study in order!
 Whether it is lecturing the scriptures or practicing, if the order is not correct, there will be no achievement.